hobo71/wpsso-plm/readme.txt

 == Upgrade Notice ==

-= 3.0.1-rc.1 =
+= 3.0.1 =

-(2018/09/15) Added a static local cache to the WpssoOrgOrganization::get_id() method.
+(2018/09/16) Added a static local cache to the WpssoWpssoPlmPlace::get_id() method.
+Fixed incorrectly setting the Open Graph and Schema type when reading post options.

-= 3.0.0 =

-(2018/09/09) Extended the Schema type selection for places / locations from LocalBusiness to Place.
-Refactored the settings page and tab in the Document SSO metabox.